FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/case-studies/en/victor-chang.md

 title: "Victor Chang Cardiac Research Institute"
 cardDescription: "The Victor Chang Cardiac Research Institute uses Filecoin to securely store and preserve over 125 TiB of vital cardiac research data."
 pageDescription: "World-class heart research protected by the world's largest decentralized storage network.
 As they work towards finding a cure for heart disease, The Victor Chang Cardiac Research Institute is utilizing Filecoin to safeguard and share research data."
-challenge: "Medical detection instruments are generating larger datasets, with one SyncroPatch machine generating 20,000 data points per day.
-The Institute needs to manage terabytes of data weekly while maintaining research data integrity for published papers and sharing data with third parties for verification."
+challenge: "A highly scalable data storage solution that provides data integrity, data resiliency and cost savings."
+solution: "Store the Institute’s data with an independent Filecoin Storage Provider, Distributed Storage Solutions, on the world’s largest decentralized storage network."
-solution: "Distributed Storage Solutions (DSS) provides the Institute with a managed Filecoin storage service, enabling them to store 125+ TiBs of cardiac research data including raw datasets from published papers and encrypted backups of their SyncroPatch machine data."
+results: "The Institute is storing 125+ TiBs of cardiac research data with Filecoin, including raw datasets from published papers consisting of thousands of images of cells & encrypted backups of their [SyncroPatch](https://www.nanion.de/products/syncropatch-384/) machine, a laboratory technique for studying currents in living cells."
-results: "The Institute now stores data at a fraction of the cost of centralized cloud storage (saving $1,500+ monthly), with strong data integrity guarantees through cryptographic proofs and unique content identifiers, ensuring research data remains accurate and reliable for published papers."
 image:
-  src: ""
+  src: "/assets/images/victor-chang.webp"
+  alt: "Facade of the Victor Chang Cardiac Research Institute building, featuring an orange tiled wall with the institute’s name and a stylized silhouette logo."
 featured: true
 seo:
   title: "Victor Chang Cardiac Research Institute Case Study - Filecoin for Medical Research Data"